hgrano/HaXPath/README.md

 within Haskell.

 ## Motivation
-In many contexts when using querying XML documents in Haskell we often need to use `String` values to represent the XPaths we want to use.
+In many contexts when querying XML documents in Haskell we often need to use `String` values to represent the XPaths we want to use.
 These `String` expressions can quickly become hard to manage as they do not take advantage of Haskell's type system, particularly for more complex XPaths.
 We may not know until run-time whether the XPath is even syntactically valid.
 HaXPath does not have its own XPath engine to run the queries, rather it is expected to be used